Top 6 Makala ukuleles + Makala Ukulele Review

 - Aquila Super Nylgut Strings.

-The Makala Red Burst is the ideal choice for those searching for a cheap beginner instrument that also reveals some flair and creativity.
+Kala Makala Dolphin Soprano Green Burst is the ideal choice for those searching for a cheap beginner instrument that also reveals some flair and creativity.

 The design is eye-catching, and the sound is rich, clear, and authentic, making a successful mixture that is only enhanced by the inclusion of a gig bag to keep the uke protected.

-The bright colors add a welcome twist to a traditional classic design, and that is undoubtedly one of the many highlights of this Makala model.
+The Green Burst color add a fresh summer look and that is undoubtedly one of the many highlights of this Makala model.

 Additionally, there’s a clear and rich sound, which is of a much higher quality than anticipated, considering the low price.